 What is 192.168.101.23:5244?

-192.168.101.23:5244 is an IP address and port combination typically used for accessing a specific service or application on a local network.
-The IP address 192.168.101.23 identifies a device on the network, while :5244 indicates the specific port number for the service you’re trying to reach.
+The IP address and port number 192.168.101.23:5244 is usually used to get to a certain service or app on a local network.
+The computer on the network is identified by its IP address, which is 192.168.101.23.
+The port number for the service you’re trying to reach is:5244.

 How can I access 192.168.101.23:5244 remotely?